Béla Pállik

-Béla Pállik (2 February 1845, Nagymihály – 27 July 1908, Budapest) was a Hungarian artist, opera singer and theater director.
+Béla Pállik (2 February 1845 – 27 July 1908) was a Hungarian artist, opera singer and theater director.
 He was best known for his animal paintings and was nicknamed "Birkapiktor" ("Sheep-painter").

 Biography

-He went to Budapest to pursue his art studies and work in the studios of Adolf van der Venne, a German painter who was living there at the time.
+Pállik was born in Nagymihály.
+He went to Budapest to pursue his art studies and work in the studio of Adolf van der Venne, a German painter who was living there at the time.
 His parents were unable to support his studies for long, so he chose to support himself by selling copies of the old masters he made at the local museums, but eventually concluded that portrait painting would be most profitable.
 Soon after, he acquired an important patron; Count János Waldstein-Wartenberg, a well-known art collector.